noneback/noneback/README.md

      \___|_|\__,_|\___/

-- Always sleepy.

-- Have no dream but fantasize all day long.

--  ~~Currtently learning database and distributed system~~  I want to play guitar.
+- Want to play guitar.

-- Prefer to get some fresh air rather than sitting in front of a screen day and night.

-- ~~Try hard to become an infra~~  Try hard to make life interesting.

 - ~~Love Linux with DWM.~~ Love Windows with steam and WSL.

+- Previous intern in alibaba, bytedance and GSOC 2022

-- Work at Alibaba Cloud database sector as a software engineer.
+- Work in the Alibaba Cloud database sector as a software engineer, focusing on Cloud DB fundamentals (Observability, Serverless, Anamoly-Oriented Schedule)